 East Riding Visual Arts Uplift

-Following a hugely successful open call to artists, both nationally and internationally, it can be revealed that Canadian artist, Ian Kirkpatrick, who is currently based in London, has secured the commission to bring a contemporary twist to the Treasure House this October.
+After a hugely successful open call to artists, both nationally and internationally, Canadian artist, Ian Kirkpatrick, who is currently based in London, secured the commission to bring a contemporary twist to Beverley in the form of 'Beverlac'.

-The commissioned artist, Ian Kirkpatrick said: "I'm thrilled to have been selected for the commission at the Treasure House.
+The commissioned artist, Ian Kirkpatrick said: "I'm thrilled to have been selected for the commission.
 Beverley has such a deep history - stretching back to at least the seventh century - and I'm keen to explore it as part of this project.
 My work typically involves a great deal of research into an area's history, which I translate into bright, colourful surface decorations for my large-scale sculptural pieces.
-The artwork for the Treasure House will be covered in bold, playful iconography that reflects the local area and its heritage - including the ancient beavers that gave Beverley its name.
+The artwork will be covered in bold, playful iconography that reflects the local area and its heritage - including the ancient beavers that gave Beverley its name.
 I think there will be something for all ages to discover within the work"

 About the Artwork

-'Beverlac', as the artwork is titled, is set to take the form of a monumental beaver-shaped sculpture standing atop a dam - reflecting the origin of Beverley's name (Beaver + Lake).
+'Beverlac', as the artwork is titled, takes the form of a monumental beaver-shaped sculpture standing atop a dam - reflecting the origin of Beverley's name (Beaver + Lake).
 Ian's style involves designing unique digitally printed modular cardboard to create bold and striking sculptures full of colour and expression, which encapsulates the town's heritage, alongside exploring urgent environmental themes.

 The metaphor of the beaver - once abundant in the area until it was hunted to extinction - will act as a symbol of humanity's need to develop new, sustainable habits in order to survive into the future.